-&lt;sup>32This increase follows the same rate of growth as in the initial 5 years, when enrollment grew from 5% to 15%.
+32This increase follows the same rate of growth as in the initial 5 years, when enrollment grew from 5% to 15%.
 By contrast, enrollment in plan H fell substantially and is now the least popular choice.
-Since 2018, premiums in all plans increased but did so the most in H. The university also invested resources in helping employees consider different options, including adding a second decision support tool and providing illustrations of premiums and out-of-pocket payments in each plan if the out-of-pocket maximum was reached (Appendix Figure A.4).
+Since 2018, premiums in all plans increased but did so the most in H. The university also invested resources in probability models shown in Table 2 using the survey data, we continue to find a strong positive correlation between choosing a dominated plan and foregoing the retirement savings match.
+The magnitude of this correlation is larger than in the earlier period, as there is now more variation in who chooses a dominated plan.
+The correlation again only slightly declines when controlling for job characteristics and demographics (Appendix Table F.2).
+All of this suggests that puzzling choices remain important.